 Performance in all courses should be reported to the Registrar by the faculty as A, B, C, D, or F (+ and -) with the exception of those courses specifically authorized by the Department and Program Committee for the S/U grading system.
 Grades of F should have an accompanying explanation.

-The transcript is a complete record of a student’s coursework (identified by course name, catalog number, and semester of registration), credit earned, grades (including W) and quality points assigned, and cumulative grade point average based on all attempted courses graded A, B, C, D, or F (+ or -).
-In addition, the following academic actions are reported on the transcript: Deans’ List, graduation honors, probation, suspension, dismissal, military LOA, and some program certification notices.
+The transcript is a complete record of a student's coursework (identified by course name, catalog number, and semester of registration), credit earned, grades (including W) and quality points assigned, and cumulative grade point average based on all attempted courses graded A, B, C, D, or F (+ or -).
+In addition, the following academic actions are reported on the transcript: Deans' List, graduation honors, academic actions, military LOA, and some program certification notices.

 A copy of the official transcript may be released by the Registrar’s Office upon written request of a student.

 The Registrar's Office maintains a complete record of a student's academic work.
 This record is available for inspection by the student and/or the parents of dependent students.
 For purposes of employment, transfer or further study, the student may request in writing that an official transcript of the record be sent to an individual or institution.
 Official transcripts are for the use of a third party and bear the College seal.
 Unofficial transcripts are for personal use by the student and bear no seal.